-Performance Indicators
+Performance indicators

 The College has established Key Performance Indicators (KPIs) to assess its progress in meeting its objectives.
 These KPIs relate to the strategic objectives of the College which, in-turn, are aligned with objectives of the funding agencies at local, regional and national levels.
-The College KPIs are set at the whole College level but also are disaggregated by curriculum areas and/or budget centres to achieve delegated ownership and responsibility throughout the College organisation.
-The KPIs with comparatives against targets and prior years' performance are reported at Corporation meetings.
+The College KPIs are set at the whole College level and a number are disaggregated by curriculum areas and/or budget centres to achieve delegated ownership and responsibility throughout the College organisation.
+The KPIs with comparatives against targets and prior years' performance are repowered at Corporation meetings.